Permanent fire prohibition on Teewah Beach

 - Cooloola Recreation Area, Great Sandy National ParkSunshine Coast

-A QPWS imposed fire prohibition is in place in the Cooloola Recreation Area, except in the QPWS provided fire rings at Poverty Point camping area.
+A QPWS imposed fire prohibition is in place in the Cooloola Recreation Area, except at Poverty Point camping area.
 Campfires must not be lit anywhere else in the recreation area including in the Teewah Beach camping zones 1-7.

 This permanent fire prohibition was implemented to reduce the risk of bushfires, protect critical habitat of native wildlife, enhance visitor safety from campfire related injuries and reduce rubbish from non-combustible materials being burnt.